fabiofabrizi/pands-project/README.md

 [i] Box plots
 [ii] Scatter plots
 [iii] Pair plots

-For 'Iris Versicolor' there's an overlap at the top of the range (4.5 - 5.2cm) with 'Iris Virginica' as confirmed by the box plot.
-Therefore 'Iris Setosa' is the only species that can (visually) be seperated from the other two by using statistics, from looking at analysis.txt we could see that at the very start (statistics for each species at the end of the file).
+Therefore 'Iris Setosa' is the only species that can clearly (visually) be separated from the other two by using statistics, from looking at analysis.txt we could see that at the very start (statistics for each species at the end of the file).

 The three plots listed above are the ones that I would have in my presentation to colleagues, with possibly the addition of the violin plot overlaid on the box plot to identify any outliers.

-I've tried, from the generation of analysis.txt to build open the basic statistics generated and come up with a visual way to present the information.
+The dataset was initially collected to learn more about the three Iris species - whether as part of taxonomy of the species and/or for research.

+Python was used along with libraries like matplotlib, numpy and seaborn to learn more about the variables in the data set and the relationship(s) between each other.

+Visually representing the statistical analysis allows the layperson to infer characteristics of the data without being a statistics expert.

+From analysis of the variables, *petal length* was identified as being able to identify between the three iris species.

 ## References